+Yay for potato nutrition!
 While it seems like my entire blog is dedicated to sweet potato recipes (here are 19 Easy Sweet Potato Recipes) I try to show regular potatoes some love too.
+After all, they are a good source of potassium and so much more.
 Here are some of my most classic – and beloved – potato recipes:

 - Healthier Crock Pot Mashed Potatoes

 - Healthy Au Gratin Potatoes | Perfect Holiday Side!

 This post contains affiliate links for products I use regularly and highly recommend.

 One thought on “Best Benefits of Potatoes | From Weight Loss To Stress Relief”

 I was the skinniest of my life from having the majority of my calories be potatoes.
 It fills you up for a long time.
 It is an acceptable staple to your diet.